-The Reconquest of Constantinople
+The Empire of Nicaea

-In Nicaea Theodore I Laskaris died in 1222, passing the throne to his son-inlaw John III Doukos Vatatzes (1222-54).
+In Nicaea Theodore I Laskaris died in 1222, passing the throne to his sonin-law John III Doukos Vatatzes (1222-54).
 Theodore's brothers sought to claim the throne for themselves, with Latin assistance, but John resolutely put them down.
 He gained control of most of the islands in the eastern Aegean and responded to an appeal from the people of Adrianople by sending troops to Thrace, establishing his presence in Europe and in effect closing Constantinople in on two sides.
 At this point, however, Epiros and Bulgaria, which both coveted the same prize, intervened, and Vatatzes was forced to withdraw.

 The tsar of Bulgaria, Ivan Asen II, was a formidable power, and he had ambitions similar to those of Symeon of Bulgaria in the tenth century: the conquest of Constantinople and the formation of a Bulgaro-Byzantine state.
 The Latin ruler, Baldwin II, was a minor, and an alliance was formed whereby Baldwin would marry Asen's daughter.
-This caused Theodore of Epiros to break his alliance with Bulgaria, but at the Battle of Klokotnica in 1230 (in Bulgaria on the Marcia River) Asen and the Bulgarians prevailed, and Theodore was captured and blinded.
-He was succeeded by his brother Manuel, who managed to hold on to Thessaloniki, but Asen took over most of Theodore's conquests in Macedonia and Thrace, and emerged as the most powerful figure in the Balkans.
+This caused Theodore of Epiros to break his alliance with Bulgaria, but at the battle of Klokotnica in 1230 the Bulgarians prevailed, and Theodore was captured and blinded.
+He was succeeded by his brother Manuel, who managed to hold on to Thessaloniki, but Asen took over most of Theodore's conquests in Macedonia and Thrace, and he emerged as the most powerful figure in the Balkans.
 This turn of events caused the Latins to reconsider their alliance with Asen, who therefore allied with Nicaea.
 Asen and John Vatatzes besieged Constantinople in 1235-6, but Asen soon changed positions once again, and the Bulgaro-Byzantine alliance collapsed.
 Asen died in 1241 and Bulgarian power declined, in part as a result of the invasion of the Mongols, who ravaged the Balkans and the Near East.
 Many of Nicaea's enemies, including Bulgaria and the sultanate of Ikonion, were forced to pay tribute to the Mongols, but the Empire of Nicaea emerged unscathed.

 John Vatatzes was thus able to consolidate his power in the Balkans, culminating with his seizure of Thessaloniki in 1246 and the capture of most of the territories that Asen II had taken from Epiros.
 Under the influence of the aged Theodore Angelos, Epiros offered some resistance, but Vatatzes' forces were superior and the rulers of Epiros were forced to recognize him as emperor.
-They, in turn, received from him the title of despot, and Epiros continued to exist for some time as a semi-independent Byzantine principality.